rteammco/spherical-k-means/README.md

 Spherical K-Means Algorithm
 =======

-An implementation of the basic spherical K-means algorithm in Matlab and Python (work in progress).
+An implementation of the spherical K-means algorithm in Matlab, C++ and Python.

+The C++ version uses a library called Galois (http://iss.ices.utexas.edu/?p=projects/galois) for automating multithreading.

+The Python version is incomplete.